nickemma/Meridian/docs/DESIGN_DOC.md

 ## Purpose

 This document explains the hard problems in Meridian — the places where distributed systems theory becomes distributed systems engineering.
 It covers the Raft log replication protocol in implementation detail, the vector clock merge algorithm and why it handles concurrency correctly, quorum calculation under partial failure (including the non-obvious cases), and the chaos suite design.
+It also covers the problems that are unique to the combined system: the secret rotation protocol and why it requires a single atomic log entry, the WASM policy evaluation sandbox and its fuel-based termination model, and the audit log hash chain and how it survives snapshot compaction.

-These are not descriptions of how Raft works in principle.
-They are descriptions of how Meridian implements it and where the implementation decisions diverge from the naive reading of the paper.
+These are not descriptions of how things work in principle.
+They are descriptions of how Meridian implements them and where the implementation decisions diverge from the naive reading of the underlying papers.

 ---